Application and Hearing Process

 Support Persons: A support person, such as a family member or friend, can attend a hearing with you.

 Police: Police who investigated the incident may be asked to attend the hearing as a witness.
 They could be asked about their investigation, whether you cooperated during the police investigation and court proceedings, as well as the outcome of any criminal court proceedings related to the crime.

 The Alleged Offender: The person you say is responsible for the violent crime is called the "alleged offender".
 If a court has found that person guilty of the crime he or she is called the "offender".
 If it is not clear whether a crime of violence occurred, the CICB may notify the alleged offender about the application.

 The CICB's proceeding is not adversarial.
 Many CICB applications are decided on the basis of written materials and without an oral hearing.
 An alleged offender is invited to participate in the proceeding by making written submissions.
-If the CICB decides to hold the hearing in person, the alleged offender will not be in the same room as you.
 They will be on the phone or video conference.
 We will tell you in advance if an alleged offender will participate in the hearing process.

 For more information, see "Notice to the alleged offender", in Step 3.

 Witnesses: A person who can give a firsthand account of something seen, heard or experienced is called a witness.
 The information that a witness gives is called evidence.
 If you want to have someone give evidence at your hearing, you must complete a Request for Summons as soon as possible after receiving the Notice of Hearing and, in any event, at least 7 days before the hearing.
 We will only issue a summons if we think that the witness' evidence will be relevant to the proceeding.
 If the CICB issues a summons, it is your responsibility to have personally delivered it ("served") to the witness and to pay the witness fees.